Mercedes EQC review: boot space, seating & practicality

 Mercedes EQC interior space, storage & comfort

-The seats are supportive and offer a good range of adjustment in most directions, although between the high floor (a result of the batteries lurking under the EQC’s carpets) and a seat that doesn’t feel like it drops low enough in relation to the steering wheel and window line, you can feel like there’s never quite the perfect, natural position for your legs.
+The seats are supportive and offer a good range of adjustment in most directions, although between the high floor (a result of the batteries under the carpets) and a seat that doesn’t feel like it drops low enough in relation to the wheel and window line, you can feel like there’s never quite the perfect position for your legs.

-Those in the back will be comfortable provided they’re sat in the outer seats.
-Although you can legally sit someone in the middle of the EQC’s rear bench, there’s a high tunnel in the floor and the raised seat base and firm backrest aren't going to be good on a long journey, either.
-Still, even taller adults in the ‘proper’ rear seats have room to get comfortable, and there’s also space for a big bottle in the doorbins, while the standard centre armrest incorporates cup-holders.
+Those in the back will be comfortable provided they’re in the outer seats.
+Although you can sit someone in the middle of the rear bench, there’s a high tunnel in the floor and the raised seatbase and firm backrest aren't going to be good on a long journey.
+Still, even taller adults in the ‘proper’ rear seats have room to get comfortable, and there’s also space for a big bottle in the doorbins and the armrest incorporates cup-holders.

-While the EQC’s 500-litre boot will be more than capable of dealing with most family-related dog and/or buggy duties, it falls short of the 660-litre boot in the Audi e-tron, let alone the vast, seven-seat interior of the Tesla Model X. On the plus side, the seats fold down completely flat in the EQC when you press switches in the load bay, leaving a long, uninterrupted boot floor.
+While the EQC’s 500-litre boot will be more than capable of dealing with most family dog and/or buggy duties, it falls short of the 660-litre boot in the Audi e-tron, let alone the vast, seven-seat interior of the Tesla Model X. On the plus side, the seats fold down completely flat in the EQC when you press switches in the load bay, leaving a long, uninterrupted boot floor.
 There’s also a cubby off to the side of the boot that’s just the right size for one of the cable bags, or there’s underfloor storage that's ideal for keeping loose wires out of sight when you’re fed up of wrestling them into tight-fitting cases.

 In This Review